If you never scrapbooked before, this post will help you clarify what is what and how to start your digital scrapbooking journey.

 To experience such rejuvenating feeling on a regular basis brings more positive things to a person than meets the eye.

-I hope to see you in First Steps In Digital Scrapbooking.
+I hope to see you in How Do I Start Digital Scrapbooking.